 Transitional Living for Teens and Young Adults

-Learn more about transitional housing, why it is crucial in addiction recovery, and what teens and young adults can expect while living in one.
+Learn more about transitional housing, why it is crucial in recovery, and what teens and young adults can expect while living in one.

 What Is Transitional Living?